 Tests (eg, corneal light reflex, alternate cover, cover-uncover)

 Strabismus can be detected during well-child checkups through the history and eye examination.
 Evaluation should include questions about family history of amblyopia or strabismus and, if family or caregivers have noticed deviation of gaze, questions about when the deviation began, when or how often it is present, and whether there is a preference for using one eye for fixation.
 Physical examination should include an assessment of visual acuity, pupil reactivity, and the extent of extraocular movements.
 Slit-lamp examination is done to detect signs of cataract, and funduscopic examination is done to detect signs of structural defects or pathology of disorders such as retinoblastoma.
 Neurologic examination, particularly of the cranial nerves, is important.

 The corneal light reflex test is a good screening test, but it is not very sensitive for detecting small deviations.
 The child looks at a light and the light reflection (reflex) from the pupil is observed; normally, the reflex appears symmetric (ie, in the same location on each pupil).
 The light reflex for an exotropic eye is nasal to the pupillary center, whereas the reflex for an esotropic eye is temporal to the pupillary center.
-Vision screening machines operated by trained personnel are being used to identify children at risk.
+Vision screening devices such as photoscreeners may be used by trained lay personnel to identify children at risk.

 When doing the cover test, the child is asked to fixate on an object.
 One eye is then covered while the other is observed for movement.
 No movement should be detected if the eyes are properly aligned, but manifest strabismus is present if the uncovered eye shifts to establish fixation once the other eye, which had fixed on the object, is covered.
 The test is then repeated on the other eye.